What is a pet emergency and when should you call an emergency vet?

 5. Failing to urinate

 This can happen to any animal but is most common in male cats.
 If your pet can’t urinate it can lead to kidney failure, bladder rupture and death from internal poisoning.
-Signs can be confused with constipation, so if you see your male cat constantly straining in the litter tray you should get urgent veterinary advice.
+Signs can be confused with constipation, so if you see your male cat constantly straining in the litter tray or only producing spots of urine you should get urgent veterinary advice.

 6. Seizing and fitting